 Bikes shouldn’t be placed on footpaths that are too narrow or busy, or where they could pose a safety hazard.
 Shared bikes can be placed near public bike racks but rack space should be left free for regular bicycles that need to be locked to a fixed point.
 Operators should inform their customers about correct bike parking and responsible riding.

 Safe bike riding

-Riders can incur heavy penalties for offences such as not wearing helmets, unauthorised riding on footpaths, reckless riding and riding through red lights.
+Riders can incur heavy penalties for offenses such as not wearing helmets, unauthorised riding on footpaths, reckless riding and riding through red lights.
 Bicycles must have bells or other warning devices, front and rear lights, and a rear reflector.

 Bike share customers should consider the safety and comfort of all footpath users by parking bikes in a responsible manner.
 This means keeping footpaths clear for safe, accessible and equitable use for people walking or travelling along the street.